Leadership opinion polling for the 2026 Israeli legislative election

 In the run up to the 2026 Israeli legislative election, scheduled to be held by 27 October 2026, various organisations are conducting opinion polling to gauge voter preferences for prime minister and other political figures in Israel during the term of the twenty-fifth Knesset.
 This article lists the results of such polls.

+General preference

+Open question

+The following polls asked prime ministerial preferences as an open question without providing a list of options.